icub-tech-iit/documentation/docs/icub_starter_kits/first_steps.md

 !!!
 WARNING
     THE ROBOT IS NOW MOVING TOWARD THE BALL AND TRY TO GRASP IT

-    See the video tutorial on how to let the robot grasp the ball - RedBallDemo.mp4 - gif
+    See the video tutorial on how to let the robot grasp the ball

+    <video controls muted autoplay loop width="720" height="405"> <source type="video/mp4" src="../videos/red-ball-demo.mp4"> </video>